 by Riley Strauss, pre-service teacher

 Meet Josie!
-Josie is a kindergarten student in an urban public school in central Indiana.
+Josie is a kindergarten student at in springfield nursery.
 She enjoys reading and drawing.
 Right away, it was clear that Josie was an introvert, preferring to work alone, stay quiet, and avoid participating in group activities.
 However, it was also obvious that she was attentive during instructional time and generally comfortable in the classroom.

 – Josie completed 25 problems in her initial fact fluency assessment.